quindar/quindar-source-gmat/readme.md

 The GMAT orbit trajectory simulation can be used to generate telemetry data for Quindar or for orbit simulation independent of any software.
 This build uses Docker for containerization and adds integration with REST API, RabbitMQ and webSockets using Python.

-## Step-by-step quide to build General Mission Analysis Tool: Linux version
+## Step-by-step guide to build General Mission Analysis Tool: Linux version
 1. Login to the server and go to the directory where you want to build GMAT
 1. Download GMAT-src-R2015a-Mac-Linux-Bug-Fixes.tar.gz by typing the following commands:
   * sudo wget "https://sourceforge.net/projects/gmat/files/GMAT/GMAT-R2015a/GMAT-src-R2015a-Mac-Linux-Bug-Fixes.tar.gz"